 Burkett, a clerk in a Setauket deli before his arrest, declined to comment beyond his written statement before he was sentenced.

-When he was arrested by Suffolk authorities in 2007, Burkett was charged with paying a 14-year-old boy to pose for pornographic pictures and engage in a sex act, and paying a 12-year-old boy to pose for pornographic pictures, according to the Suffolk County district attorney's office and federal prosecutors who took over the case.
+When he was arrested by Suffolk authorities in 2007, Burkett was charged with paying a 14-year-old boy to pose for pornographic pictures and engage in oral sex, and paying a 12-year-old boy to pose for pornographic pictures, according to the Suffolk County district attorney's office and federal prosecutors who took over the case.

 Police arrested Burkett after receiving an anonymous tip from a mother who said he had solicited her son.
 He was not a registered sex offender because his previous convictions predated Megan's Law.

-In 1986, Burkett pleaded guilty to endangering the welfare of a child and received 3 years' probation, and in 1988 to felony sex abuse involving a minor, for which he served 6 months in jail.
+In 1986, Burkett pleaded guilty to endangering the welfare of a child and received three years' probation, and in 1988 to felony sex abuse involving a minor, for which he served six months in jail.
 State records show he had addresses from 1986 until 2007 in Huntington Station, Deer Park, Nesconset, Lake Ronkonkoma and Rocky Point.